 Extra credit opportunities will be made available during the semester.
 I recommend that you take advantage of those opportunities as they become available as I will not make extra credit available on individual request.

-Course Calendar Fall 2022
+Course Calendar Summer 1 2022

-All assignments modules are due on Sundays by 11:59pm, except your course agreement quiz and final exam
+All assignments modules are due on Thursday and Sundays by 11:59pm, except your Introduction Module and your Final Exam